chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 - bits, length in bits of the safe prime

 Outputs:
-- p, a safe prime integer
+- p, a safe prime integer > 2^(bits-0.5)

 Steps:
 1. p' = random_prime(bits - 1)
 2. p = (2 * p') + 1
-3. if is_prime(p) is True, output p, else go to step 1.
+3. if is_prime(p) is True and p > 2^(bits-0.5), output p, else go to step 1.
 ~~~

+Note that SafePrime(bits) as described above can be very slow depending on the value of bits.
+A much faster method would run a fast primality test (such as trial divisions) on both the inner (p') and outer (p) prime candidates and check that p > 2^(bits-0.5) before running an expensive primality test (such as Miller-Rabin) on either value to confirm primality with high probability.

 ## Blind {#blind}